 I particularly enjoy eggs, cooked in any style.
 I love making omelettes and stuffing them with a variety of fillings.
-I stumbled upon this recipe several years ago for a Tex-Mex inspired omelette, and have been making then on and off since then.
-I recently made this when a Texan born-and-bred friend came to visit, because if there’s one thing that all Texans and Californians have in common, it is our shared love of Mexican inspired food 😉
+I stumbled upon this recipe several years ago for an omelette with Tex-Mex flavors, and have been making then on and off since then.
+I recently made this when a Texan born-and-bred friend came to visit, because if there’s one thing that all Texans and Californians have in common, it is our shared love of Mexican inspired food 😎

 - 1 tablespoon unsalted butter

-- ¼ cup shredded Mexican blend or Colby Jack cheese
+- ¼ cup shredded Mexican blend, colby, or cheddar cheese

 - Sour cream

 - Tomato salsa or pico de gallo